AIBlockOfficial/valence_market/README.md

   </div> -->

   <p align="center">
-    `weaver_market` is a plug-in for <a href="https://github.com/ABlockOfficial/Weaver">Weaver</a> that lets you set up a web3 marketplace in seconds.
+    <code>weaver_market</code> is a plug-in for <a href="https://github.com/ABlockOfficial/Weaver">Weaver</a> that lets you set up a web3 marketplace in seconds.
 Let your users buy and sell assets in a distributed marketplace, where the only fees are the ones you set, and your users are in control of their own trades.
     <br />
     <br />
     <a href="https://a-block.io"><strong>Official documentation »</strong></a>